IsmaelJDz/pokedex/README.md

 # Pokedex 🚀

-Description: Aplication web called "Yoda" in honor Yoda Jedi, to get the coordinates of imperial ship and decrypt the secret message
+Description: Aplication web for see info about your favorite pokemon.

 ## Available Scripts